samet-ozlu/SametOZLU/README.md

 Hi I'm ozlu

-| I am a Web Designer
+| I am interested in web design
 | Here you can find the projects
 | Instagram : @ozlu_web